Pregnenolone, A Fruit of Cholesterol

 MEMORY REPAIR: In a short article in The Sacramento Bee (Tuesday, March 3, 1992) I read that Pregnenolone may help restore impaired memory, according to neurobiologist

 Eugene Roberts of the City of Hope Medical Center in Los Angeles, and his colleague, biologist James F. Morely, of the St. Louis VA Medical Center.
 These researchers tested pregnenolone and other steroids on mice.
-They found that pregnenolone is several hundred times more potent than any other memory enhancer that has been tested before is.
+They found that pregnenolone is several hundred times more potent than any other memory enhancer that has been tested before.
 Their report, in the Proceedings of National Academy of Sciences (March 1992), says that pregnenolone was used in the late 1940’s to treat rheumatoid arthritis, and quite successfully, but fell into disuse when cortisone was discovered.
 But, Roberts adds, pregnenolone was never found to have adverse side effects whereas the toxic effects of cortisone are many and severe.

-include daytime euphoria, insomnia plus hot flashes at night, osteoporosis, brain aging, atrophy of the skin plus other signs of premature aging and adrenal atrophy (shrinking).
+The consequences of hormone imbalance can show up in surprising ways throughout the body.
+They may include daytime euphoria, insomnia plus hot flashes at night, osteoporosis, brain aging, atrophy of the skin plus other signs of premature aging and adrenal atrophy (shrinking).
 Two injections of cortisone can destroy the beta cells of diabetes in people as well.

 Peat reports that pregnenolone can be used to withdraw from cortisone therapy over a one month period without developing “Addison’s” disease symptoms (from adrenal atrophy), because of its normalizing effects on the adrenal gland.
 In female patients, progesterone therapy may also be indicated.